ChrisClark303/leeds-beer-quest/README.md

 The UI is very rudimentary, the styling is taken from the defaults provided by Angular when first creating an application using ng new.
 There has been no mobile optimization, and so I am certain it will not adapt well is this regard.

 Exception handling is unsophisticated, as is logging.
 Exceptions are left to bubble up to the controller, as the entry point to the app.
 At this point there are handled and logged, and a 500 is returned to the caller.
 In larger applications, greater visibility is warranted and therefore logging would be more comprehensive.

+I used the establishment name as a kind of natural identifier when fetching the details for an individual establishment, but ideally an ID should be generated and used in that route, due to the risk of non-URL-safe characters appearing in the name.
+In practice, it seems that both Swagger and Angular deal with this acceptably, even for names with accents and apostrophes etc, but there does seem to be an issue with "Golf" Cafe Bar, due to the quotes around Golf (in actual fact, there is a bug in the parser that builds the models here, too, which prevents the name from being correctly generate).

 As already mentioned, functionality is very light - there are no options for filtering, or even selecting the next page.
 In addition, closed venues are not filtered out from search results, so anyone using the app could well be disappointed!